wonderful handbooks

 Accommodation

-Accommodation marked on the map is usually either on or within easy reach of the trail.
+Accommodation marked on the map is either on or within easy reach of the trail.
 Where accommodation is scarce, however, some of the places listed are a little further away.
-If that is the case, many B&B proprietors will collect walkers from the nearest point on the trail and deliver them back again next morning, if requested.
+If that is the case, many B&B proprietors will collect walkers from the nearest point on the trail and deliver them back again the next morning, if requested in advance.
+They may also be happy to transfer your luggage to your next accommodation place on the map.
+Some may make a charge for either or both of these services.
+Check the details at the time of booking.
 Details of each place are given in the accompanying text.

 Other features

-Generally, other features are marked on the map when pertinent to navigation.
+The numbered GPS waypoints refer to the list on pp185-6.
+Generally, other features are marked on the maps when they are pertinent to navigation.
 In order to avoid cluttering the maps and making them unusable, not all features have been marked each time they occur.

 Cotswold Way: Chipping Campden to Bath